-Now, we introduce several important properties of cooperative games that will be useful for analyzing the merits and applicability of the solution concepts.
+The objective of the cooperative game formulation is to suggest a reasonable solution for allocating the cost of the grand coalition, v(N), among the agents in N. Now, we introduce several important properties of cooperative games that will be useful for analyzing the merits and applicability of the solution concepts.

-Definition 3.2 A cooperative game (N; v) is called superadditive if for any pair of disjoint coalitions S and T holds:
+Definition 4.2 A cooperative game (N; v) is called superadditive if for any pair of disjoint coalitions S and T holds:

-$$v(S \cup T) \neq v(S) + v(T) \tag{3.1}$$
+$$v(S \cup T) \le v(S) + v(T) \tag{4.1}$$